cracker-developer/cracker-developer.github.io/_posts/TryHackMe/2024-10-04-tryhackme-cheese-writeup.md

 #### **option ||| using unshadow**
 I tried that, but somehow it failed.

-You can check [here](https://www.hackingarticles.in/linux-for-pentester-xxd-privilege-escalation/#:~:text=In%20this%20article,%20we%20are%20going%20to%20make%20our%20readers) for a deeper understanding.
+You can check <a href="https://www.hackingarticles.in/linux-for-pentester-xxd-privilege-escalation/#:~:text=In%20this%20article,%20we%20are%20going%20to%20make%20our%20readers" target="_blank">here</a> for a deeper understanding.

 The `unshadow` function combines the information from the `/etc/passwd` and `/etc/shadow` files, which is essential for cracking password hashes using tools like `John the Ripper`.